drdelaney/101Hero-Marlin-Config/README.md

 Look for a line containing: sanguino.menu.cpu.atmega1284p.upload.speed and change the value from 115200 or 57600.
 Save the file, and restart the Arduino IDE.
 Try the upload again.

-# Making changes to the confiuration
+# Making changes to the configuration

 Feel free to make changes to the configuration as suited for your needs.
 Most of the values came from either a stock delta configuration or the original 101Heros configuration, using an attached LCD screen.